Electrical calculator · dew point / condensation / humidity

 Can this replace BS 7671 design, inspection or testing?

-No. It is a competent-person planning aid only.
+No. Treat it as a pre-check for the conversation or job file.
 Final decisions still need current BS 7671 requirements, manufacturer data, inspection, testing, risk assessment and the actual site conditions.

 What should I verify before acting on the result?